rocketxl5/mvc/README.txt

 # About mvc

 MVC is a PHP blueprint of the architectural setup for the development of dynamic web applications.
-It connect to a database via a PHP PDO class that instantiate a PDO object.
+It connects to a database via a PHP PDO class that instantiate a PDO object.

 # Installastion